You want to start drumming but don’t know where to start or what equipment you need?

 The world of drum gadgets is enormous, but as you get more into drums and drumming equipment, you will filter those things and use what fits you and your budget.

-It is the biggest drum component in the set.
+Also called kick drum, is the biggest drum component in the set.
 The diameter varies from 20″ to 24″ usually.

 A basic drum set will contain only one.

-If you want to play hard rock or metal beats, you are going to need one more bass drum or a double pedal.
+If you want to play hard rock or metal beats, you are going to need one more bass drum or a double bass drum pedal.

-For the beginner, one bass drum and one pedal will be more than enough.
+For the beginner, one kick drum and the one-foot pedal will be more than enough.

-With a cheaper drum set, you will get a snare drum; one of the most important drum components.
+With a cheaper drum kit, you will get a snare drum; one of the most important drum components.